The Skills and Qualities You Need to Be a Medical Assistant

 Different employers may emphasize different skills when hiring staff, so be sure to read all job descriptions carefully.
 Be ready to provide examples of how you embody each skill because most likely your interviewer will ask you to provide explanations.

 Here's a look at the top five medical assistant skills you'll need:

 These office skills are similar to those done by an administrative assistant in any field.
 You’ll need telephone courtesy, strong written and verbal communication, and strong customer service skills.
 You will have to handle billing and bookkeeping, and you’ll have to troubleshoot computer problems.
 If you have experience with a particular computer system or software, mention that in your resume.
 Microsoft Excel and Word skills are commonly needed.
 You will need writing skills to handle correspondence.

 Experience with specific phone systems, PC or Mac computers, and medical records management software may also be required.

 Medical Administrative Skills

-You'll also have to handle billing which involves processing insurance forms, reconciling co-pays, resolving insurance billing problems, and advocating for patients with their insurance companies.
+You'll also have to handle billing, which involves processing insurance forms, reconciling co-pays, resolving insurance billing problems, and advocating for patients with their insurance companies.

 Medical assistants are not doctors or nurses but must provide simple medical and nursing care under the direction of doctors.
-You'll be asked to administer medications including injections, apply dressings, draw blood, remove sutures, and convey information from doctors to patients and vice-versa.
-You'll prepare treatment rooms for patient examinations.
+You'll be asked to administer medications, give injections, apply dressings, draw blood, secure blood and urine samples, remove sutures, perform EKGs, and convey information and relay questions from doctors to patients and vice-versa.
+You'll prepare treatment rooms for patient examinations

 When you apply for a job be sure to specify relevant certifications in these areas.